 Domino’s launched its vegan-friendly pizza range in all 1,200 UK stores on 7th September 2020.
 The range includes vegan pizzas made with vegan dough and vegan cheese, as well as a brand new vegan garlic and herb dip!

-This Domino’s vegan pizza review includes photos of the vegan pizzas and thorough information on what you can expect when you order a vegan pizza from Domino’s in the UK.
-So, let’s get straight to it…
+This Domino’s vegan pizza review includes photos of the vegan pizzas (including the new vegan chicken-style pizza) and thorough information on what you can expect when you order a vegan pizza from Domino’s in the UK.

 Is Domino’s vegan pizza good?